Where to stay in Sao Paulo? Check below our guide to the best areas to stay in South America’s largest and wealthiest metropolis

 ibis Sao Paulo Paulista – a great value for the money hotel in the Avenida Paulista.

-Matiz Manhattan– an excellent option with great transport links in the center of Sao Paulo, close to the Avenida Paulista.
+Matiz Manhattan– an excellent option with great transport links in the city center, close to the Avenida Paulista.

 Luxurious Hotels in Sao Paulo

-Hotel Unique – one of the most iconic hotels in Sao Paulo in the Jardins, one of the best areas to stay in Sao Paulo.
+Hotel Unique – one of the most iconic hotels in the Jardins, one of the best areas to stay in Sao Paulo.

-Tivoli Mofarrej São Paulo – a luxurious hotel in Sao Paulo, just a short walk to the Avenida Paulista.
+Tivoli Mofarrej São Paulo – a luxurious hotel, just a short walk to the Avenida Paulista.

 Cost of Travel in Sao Paulo